8 Best Ecommerce Automation Tools to Scale Your Online Store

 5. Klaviyo

-Pricing can climb fast with contact list size, so expect costs to jump as your customer base grows.
-This matters a lot for high-growth stores adding thousands of customers monthly.
+Pricing climbs with contact list size, so expect costs to jump as your customer base grows.

-Best for: E-commerce email and SMS marketing automation.
-Essential for abandoned cart recovery, post-purchase campaigns, and keeping customers coming back through email marketing.
+Best for: Ecommerce email and SMS marketing automation.
+Essential for abandoned cart recovery, post-purchase campaigns, and keeping customers coming back through targeted messaging.

 6. ShipStation